MI-LA01/deel/README.md

 * Please note, did not code in js since long time so certainly ecma syntax may looks oldstyle.
 * Some workarounds were required but nothing too hackish.
 * Postman was used locally to request, the corresponding configuration file can be found in this repo / root : `deel.postman_collection.json`
 * Added some tests with jest, again this was brand new to use it and I covered only very basic scenarios.
-(Contract(s)/Jobs)
+(Contract(s)/Jobs) : `npm test`
 --

 💫 Welcome! 🎉